radical-cybertools/radical.repex.at/docs/source/pages/flexibleexecutionmodes.rst

 Flexible execution modes
 ************************

-In this section we will briefly describe how RepEx can be invoked, how input and resource configuration files should be used.
-We will also introduce two concepts, central to RepEx - Replica Exchange Patterns and Execution Strategies.

 Execution Strategies specify workload execution details and in particular the resource management details.
 These strategies differ in: